Yatharth-Mahawar/MovieChecker/README.md

-Created an MovieChecker App to have quick look on movie before watching using Imdb API
+Created an MovieChecker App using Imdb API to have quick look on movie before watching.

 ![App Brewery Banner](MovieChecker/3.png)